Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ]  It would increase the speed of the appliance.

 #### QTraining1.
 You work for a hospital that is tracking the community spread of a virus.
 The hospital created a smartwatch app that uploads body temperature data from hundreds of thousands of participants.
 What is best technique to analyze the data?

-- [] Use reinforcement learning to reward the system when a new person participates
+- [ ] Use reinforcement learning to reward the system when a new person participates
-- [] Unsupervised machine learning to cluster together people based on patterns the machine discovers
+- [ ] Unsupervised machine learning to cluster together people based on patterns the machine discovers
-- [] Supervised machine learning to sort people by demographic data
+- [ ] Supervised machine learning to sort people by demographic data
 - [x] supervised ml to classify people by body temperature

 #### QTraining2.
 Man of the advances in ml have come from improved

-- [] statistics
+- [ ] statistics
 - [x] structured data
-- [] availability
+- [ ] availability
-- [] algorithms
+- [ ] algorithms

 #### Q45.
 What is the diagram a good example of ?
 ![Machine Learning Q45](images/machine-learning_Q45.jpg)

-- [] unsupervised learning
+- [ ] unsupervised learning
-- [] complex cluster
+- [ ] complex cluster
-- [] multiclass classification
+- [ ] multiclass classification
 - [x] k-nearest neighbour

 #### Q46.
 The supervisor asks to create a ml system that will help your hr dep. classify job applicants into well-defined groups.What type of system are more likely to recommend?

-- [] deep learning artificial neural network that relies on petabytes of data
+- [ ] deep learning artificial neural network that relies on petabytes of data
 - [x] unsupervised ml system that clusters together the best candidates
-- Not recommend ml for this project
+- [ ] Not recommend ml for this project
-- [] supervised ml system that classifies applicants into existing groups
+- [ ] supervised ml system that classifies applicants into existing groups

 #### Q47.
 Someone of your data science team recommends that you use decision trees, naive Bayes and K-nearest neighbor, all at the same time, on the same training data, and then average the results.
 What is this an example of?
-- [] regression analysis
+- [ ] regression analysis
-- [] unsupervised learning
+- [ ] unsupervised learning
-- [] high -variance modeling
+- [ ] high -variance modeling
 - [x] ensemble modeling

 #### Q48.
 Your data science team wants to use ml to better filter out spam messages.
 The team has gathered a database of 100,000 messages that have been identified as spam or not spam.
 If you are using supervised ml, what would you call this data set?

--[] ml algorithm
+-[ ] ml algorithm
 -[x] training set
--[] big data test set
+-[ ] big data test set
--[] data cluster
+-[ ] data cluster

 #### Q49.
 You work for a website that enables customers see all images of themselves on the internet by uploading one self-photo.
 Your data model uses 5 characteristics to match people to their foto: color, eye, gender, eyeglasses and facial hair.
 Your customers have been complaining that get tens of thousands of fotos without them.
 What is the problem?

--[] Overfitting the model to the data
+-[ ] Overfitting the model to the data
--[] Smaller training set needed
+-[ ] Smaller training set needed
--[] Underfitting the model to the data
+-[x] Underfitting the model to the data
--[x] larger training set needed
+-[ ] larger training set needed

 #### Q50.
 Your supervisor asks you to create a machine learning system that will help your human resources department classify jobs applicants into well defined groups.
 What type of system are you more likely to recommend?

--[] an unsupervised machine learning system that clusters together the best candidates.
+-[ ] an unsupervised machine learning system that clusters together the best candidates.
--[] you would not recommend a machine learning system for this type of project.
+-[ ] you would not recommend a machine learning system for this type of project.
--[] a deep learning artificial neural network that relies on petabytes of employment data.
+-[ ] a deep learning artificial neural network that relies on petabytes of employment data.
 -[x] a supervised machine learning system that classifies applicants into existing groups.

 #### Q51.
 You and your data science team have 1 TB of example data.
 What do you typically do with that data?

 - [ ] you use it as your training set.
 - [X] You label it big data.
 - [ ] You split it into a training set and test set.
 - [ ] You use it as your test set.

 #### Q52.
 Your data science team is working on a machine learning product that can act as an artificial opponent in video games.
 The team is using a machine learning algorithm that focuses on rewards: If the machine does some things well, then it improves the quality of the outcome.
 How would you describe this type of machine learning algorithm?

 - [ ] semi-supervised machine learning
 - [ ] supervised machine learning
 - [ ] unsupervised machine learning
 - [X] reinforcement learning

 #### Q53.
 The model will be trained with data in one single batch is known as ?

 - [ ] Batch learning
 - [ ] Offline learning
 - [X] Both A and B
 - [ ] None of the above

 #### Q54.
 Which of the following is NOT supervised learning? ?

 - [ ] Decision Tree
 - [ ] Linear Regression
 - [X] PCA
 - [ ] Naive Bayesian

 #### Q55.
 Suppose we would like to perform clustering on spatial data such as the geometrical locations of houses.
 We wish to produce clusters of many different sizes and shapes.
 Which of the following methods is the most appropriate? ?

 - [ ] Decision Trees
 - [ ] K-means clustering
 - [X] Density-based clustering